Von der Leyen's speech to address EU future, but what's hers?

 Her past role as a defence minister gives her experience in Nato and military matters and Germany hasn't held the Nato helm since 1995, he added.

-Other names have also emerged as potential contenders.
 Danish prime minister Mette Frederiksen gathered media attention despite her repeated disavowals of interest.
 Dutch prime minister Mark Rutte is also in the running, an EU source said.

 "But von der Leyen is certainly a name that more than most ticks all the right Nato boxes," Shea told EUobserver.